-I-1056 Ballot Title and Complete Text
+I-xxxx Ballot Title and Complete Text

 Should this measure be enacted into law?
 Yes No